sourcefrog/cargo-mutants/book/src/workspaces.md

 cargo-mutants supports testing Cargo workspaces that contain multiple packages.
 The entire workspace tree is copied.

+By default, cargo-mutants has [the same behavior as Cargo](https://doc.rust-lang.org/cargo/reference/workspaces.html):

-By default, all source files in all packages in the workspace are tested.
+* If `--workspace` is given, all packages in the workspace are tested.

-**NOTE: This behavior is likely to change in future: see <https://github.com/sourcefrog/cargo-mutants/issues/156>.**

-With the `--package` option, only mutants from the package with the given name are testeg.
-The effect can be seen in `--list`, etc. This option can be repeated.
+* If `--package` is given, the named packages are tested.
+* If the starting directory (or `-d` directory) is in a package, that package is tested.
+* Otherwise, the starting directory must be in a virtual workspace.
+If it specifies default members, they are tested.
+Otherwise, all packages are tested.

 You can use the `--file` options to restrict cargo-mutants to testing only files from some subdirectory, e.g. with `-f "utils/**/*.rs"`.
 (Remember to quote globs